 Another passion of mine has been transforming my Brooklyn back yard into an urban garden.
 By learning about carpentry and farming I have been able to utilize every square inch of the yard.
 I have learned to study the light and improve the placement of the vegetables year after year.
 Operating on the principle of, “form follows function,” I recycled wood pallets into vertical planters to better utilize the space and grow more crops.
 When the vertical planters turned out well, I thought, “What else could I do with a pallet?”
-Next thing I know, I’m hand sawing pallets in half, bolting them together and making a bench.
+Next thing I knew, I was hand sawing pallets in half, bolting them together and making a bench.
 Next, building a table.
 Each improvement I made in the yard required me to imagine the big picture and then make a plan.
 The yard has become a way for me to express my creativity.
 I had no formal training in carpentry or farming, but I wasn’t afraid to take on a challenge and used my wherewithal, creativity and passion to build a beautiful urban garden.

 In the fall of 2014, I started working for a grocery delivery tech start up, Good Eggs, as a member of their operations and delivery team.
 I was attracted to the company because of their mission to build and sustain local food systems.
 Drawing from my interest in farming, it was a great opportunity to work for a company that was dedicated to helping local farmers and was a quickly growing start-up.
 While I liked working with local farmers and producers, I realized that what I really wanted was to be a part of the team that was building the applications that Good Eggs ran on.
-This initially sparked my interest in learned to be a Web Developer.
+This initially sparked my interest in becoming a Web Developer.
 Good Eggs laid me off in February, 2015 when they restructured their company and eliminated 20% of their workforce in one day.
-After initially feeling dissapointment, I took it as a blessing in disguise and have since been on a mission to make myself useful.
+After initially feeling disappointment, I took it as a blessing in disguise and have since been on a mission to make myself useful.
 I have been learning about web development since.

 The ability to think in a structured way, both creatively and quantitatively, to solve complex problems is an important element of being a successful developer.
 Can you tell us anything that demonstrates your abilities in that realm? (anything from standardized test scores to experience playing a musical instrument counts) *